 - Advertising: Never underestimate the power of networking with people you already know.
 If you choose to place a public ad about your pet, be sure to screen any prospective new family very carefully.
 An unfit placement will only result in your pet being displaced again, or worse.
 Never simply give away a pet for free, and not specifying the re-homing fee in your ad gives you more leverage with placement.

 - Euthanasia: Pets that have medical or behavior issues can be very difficult to place in a new home and older pets that have been with the same family most of their lives often have a hard time readjusting.
 In these cases, the most humane option may be to consult your veterinarian and discuss having the animal humanely put to sleep.
 These animals are less likely to kennel well in a shelter environment and with limited shelter resources, euthanasia may still be the end result.
 It is less stressful for the animal if you are there for support in the end which is why we recommend euthanasia with your pet's veterinarian.

 Surrendering to the Shelter

 The shelter should be used as your last resort, only when all other options have been exhausted.
 If you have exhausted all options and are interested in surrendering your pet to our shelter, please fill out this Request to Owner Surrender a Pet.
 We accept owner surrenders on a space-available basis for a fee.
-The cost is $55 per dog and $42 per cat, plus $18 per day for boarding (minimum $72).
-For all other animals, the cost is $12 plus $12 per day for boarding (minimum $48).
-If a kennel is not available the first time you ask, check back often and keep trying other options.
-Please bring all your pet’s medical records at time of surrender.
-Animals must pass a behavior assessment before they will be available for adoption.
-We do not guarantee adoption of surrendered pets and surrendered animals may be euthanized at any time.
+The cost is $55 per dog and $42 per cat, plus $18 per day for boarding (minimum $126).
+For all other animals, the cost is $12 plus $12 per day for boarding (minimum $84).